 - 3 digits for the correlative numbers to identify variants.

 Use brand or industry in the code system only when necessary, since they are not exclusive and one day the items can be replaced by others.

 Prevent future growth and expansion in the code system.
 Leave letters and numbers for the future.
 Train your staff on how to use the system.
-Within a short period of time, the users will get familiarized with the system and they’ll learn by heart a lot of SKU codes!
+Within a short period of time, the users will get familiarized with the system and know many SKU codes by heart.